ArcticAxi/wispsofgrief/README.md

-# Mikah
+# ArcticAxi

-WIP 'portfolio' website
+Simple website showcasing some poetry using GitHub pages.
+Built with HTML, CSS, and JS.